silasjimmy/silasjimmy/README.md

 My name is Silas Jimmy a computer science student who loves😍️ coding💻️.

-I'm currently working on small projects (Python dev & Front-end web design) while learning👨‍🎓️ game development using Unity3D🎮️.
+I'm currently working on small projects (Python programs) and data analysis on datasets for Machine Learning models.

-A big fan of collaboration so if you need help you can hola me at:
+A big fan of collaboration so if you need help you can hit me up at:

 - 🖇️ [Linkedin](https://www.linkedin.com/in/silas-jimmy-2b7543150/)
 - 🐦️ [Twittwer](https://twitter.com/silasjimmy17)